itingtsai/Facade_Layout_Compiler/2025-12-16-facade-layout-compiler.md

 ### Parser Implementation

-The parser is a recursive-descent implementation that consumes the token stream and constructs an AST consisting of:
+The parser is a hand-written top-down predictive parser that consumes the token stream and constructs an AST consisting of:

 - **Program:** The root node containing rules and rows
 - **RuleDecl:** A rule declaration with name and value(s)